Modular Biped

 Software modules (drop-in):

-- Serial bus, RTL-SDR radio, Viam integration
+- Connectivity: RTL-SDR radio, Viam integration, serial bus

 Build resources: